 We have recently changed from brass nozzles to stainless steel.
 Stainless steel nozzles offer 3 times the life of brass.
 Stainless steel nozzles usually sell for more than double the cost of brass nozzles but we have been able to keep the prices the same.

 Nozzles are sized in three ways.
 One is the size of the body such as a 1″ nozzle or an 1 1/4″ nozzle.
-As an example the body size of a 1″ nozzle will be 1″ in diameter with 1″ male threads to screw into the gun.
-The second way is the angle of the spray which will usually vary from 80 degrees to zero degrees and the third way is the flow rate which is basically the size of the opening in the nozzle.
+This can be confusing since the body size is not the actual diameter of the nozzle.
+As an example, a 1″ nozzle will actually be 1 1/4″ in diameter since it is designed to thread into a 1″ female pipe thread and pipe is measured with inside diameter.
+The second way nozzles are sized is the angle of the spray which will usually vary from 80 degrees to zero degrees and the third way is the flow rate which is basically the size of the opening in the nozzle.

 NOZZLE SPRAY PATTERN

 Nozzles for hydro seeding typically come in a range of spray widths.
 Typically they are available with spray widths that vary from 80 degrees to zero degrees.

 Typically the main nozzles used for hydro seeding will be a wide flat fan spray that ranges somewhere between 60 and 80 degrees.
 These nozzles make it easy to spray quickly and evenly.
 Generally you can trim pretty easily with these nozzles by just reducing the flow by partially closing the gun valve.

 20 to 50 degree flat fan nozzles

 These narrower spray nozzles will spray further than the wider nozzles.
 These are great nozzles for hillsides or when extra distance is required.
 Some people do like these as a general hydro seeding nozzle and they are also excellent for trimming.